Winter Solstice

 Now, I realize of course that putting up greenery is also a Christmas tradition, and that many of you who celebrate that holiday probably already have wreaths on your doors and trees decorating your homes...

 But what I mean by this is, if you can, actually go out into the forest and collect things from the wild.
+Not all of us have the privilege to be able to do this, of course.
+But maybe you have a park nearby, or a small greenspace you can visit.

-Take home a spray of rosehips, a few fallen pine branches, a sheet of bark from an old birch, a handful of pinecones...whatever you feel drawn to.
+Maybe you can take home a spray of rosehips, a few fallen pine branches, a sheet of bark from an old birch, a handful of pinecones...whatever you feel drawn to.

-Bringing these things into your home and seeing them every day is a reminder of the life that still thrives even in the winter forest and of your connection to the beautiful, sleeping earth just beyond your walls.
+Bringing these things into your home and seeing them every day is a reminder of the life that still thrives even in the winter forest, and of your connection to the beautiful, sleeping earth just beyond your walls.

 (Of course, when gathering from the wild, always try to be careful and conscientious about what you take.
 For tips on how to wildcraft, you can check out this post.
 And this one is specifically about conifers.)